 Annual estimates: For a 65-year-old woman using Medicare, you might expect out-of-pocket spending to be between $4,800 and $10,000 (or more).
 Your spending depends on your health, where you live, which supplemental insurance products you use, and other factors.
 As you age, those costs tend to increase.

 LTC: If you require long-term care, such as nursing home care or in-home assistance, you may incur additional costs.
 Using national averages, in-home care and assisted living might cost roughly $4,500 per month, while nursing home care can be significantly more expensive.
+Formulate a plan for paying for LTC as soon as possible, whether you’ll pay yourself or go on Medicaid.

 When is the best time to claim Social Security?